davehewy/terraform-scaffold/README.md

 ### Overview

-Un-opionated lightweight scaffolding of a basic terraform repo.
+Un-opinionated lightweight scaffolding of a basic terraform repo.
 Deliberately lightweight (& for the time being un-finished).

 Yes there is a considerable amount more I could be doing with tf.sh & I may well add to that over the coming months.
 Most projects will not require additional complexity.